UMAprotocol/UMIPs/UMIPs/umip-35.md

     For BTC futures prices, the median of the prices from the 3 exchanges should be used.
 For BTC spot prices, the median of the prices from the 3 spot exchanges should be used.
 Same for ETH.

-    As an example, for [BTC-BASIS-3M], the formula is min(max(100.0 * [1 + (F-S)/S], 75.0), 125.0), where F would be a median of the 3 futures prices as mentioned above and S would be a median as well of the 3 spot prices.
+    As an example, for [BTC-BASIS-3M], the formula is min(max(100.0 * [1 + (F-S)/S], 75.0), 125.0), where F would be a median of the 3 futures prices as mentioned above and S would be a median as well of the 3 spot prices, and the result would be rounded to 6 decimals.

 <br>